google/orbit/README.md

 1. Select a process in the list of currently running processes in the connection setup dialog, and click **Start Session**.
 2. The list of loaded modules will appear at the top of the **Symbols** tab.
-   If debug symbols were found for a module, it will be highlighted in green.
 3. Orbit tries to automatically retrieve debug information of the modules.
    See [here](documentation/DOCUMENTATION.md#load-symbols) on how to load symbols for modules Orbit failed to load.
 For successfully loaded module